verrazzano/docs/content/en/docs/applications/workloads/helidon/helidon.md

 either by `kubectl edit` or applying new YAML file.
 Verrazzano will notice that the component resource change and will update the `Deployment` and `Service` resource as needed.

-You can add a new `VerrazzanoHelidonWorkload` to a running application, or remove an existing workload, simply be modifying the ApplicationConfiguration resource and adding or removing the `VerrazzanoHelidonWorkload` component.
+You can add a new `VerrazzanoHelidonWorkload` to a running application, or remove an existing workload, by modifying the ApplicationConfiguration resource and adding or removing the `VerrazzanoHelidonWorkload` component.

 ### Scaling